rails/rails/guides/source/asset_pipeline.md

 It works in a similar way to `jsbundling-rails` so adds the Node.js dependency to your application with `yarn build:css --watch` process to regenerate your stylesheets in development and hooks into `assets:precompile` task in production.

 **What's the difference between Sprockets?** Sprockets on its own is not able to transpile the Sass into CSS, Node.js is required to generate the `.css` files from your `.sass`  files.
-Once the `.css` files are generated then `Sprockets` is able to deliver them to your clients.
+Once the `.css` files are generated then Sprockets is able to deliver them to your clients.

 NOTE: `cssbundling-rails` relies on Node to process the CSS.
 The `dartsass-rails` and `tailwindcss-rails` gems use standalone versions of Tailwind CSS and Dart Sass, meaning no Node dependency.
 If you are using `importmap-rails` to handle your JavaScripts and `dartsass-rails` or `tailwindcss-rails` for CSS you could completely avoid the Node dependency resulting in a less complex solution.

 ### dartsass-rails

-If you want to use [`Sass`](https://sass-lang.com/) in your application, [`dartsass-rails`](https://github.com/rails/dartsass-rails) comes as a replacement for the legacy `sassc-rails` gem. `dartsass-rails` uses the `Dart Sass` implementation in favour of deprecated in 2020 [`LibSass`](https://sass-lang.com/blog/libsass-is-deprecated) used by `sassc-rails`.
+If you want to use [Sass](https://sass-lang.com/) in your application, [`dartsass-rails`](https://github.com/rails/dartsass-rails) comes as a replacement for the legacy `sassc-rails` gem. `dartsass-rails` uses the Dart Sass implementation in favour of deprecated in 2020 [LibSass](https://sass-lang.com/blog/libsass-is-deprecated) used by `sassc-rails`.

-Unlike `sassc-rails` the new gem is not directly integrated with `Sprockets`.
+Unlike `sassc-rails` the new gem is not directly integrated with Sprockets.
 Please refer to the [gem homepage](https://github.com/rails/dartsass-rails) for installation/migration instructions.

 WARNING: The popular `sassc-rails` gem is unmaintained since 2019.